One of the things we hear most frequently is "I have a VPN. I'm anonymous."

 3. Collecting data from the websites you visit

-This is one of the the types of attack that you will be subjected to if you connect to public wifi at a coffee shop or the airport.
-But ISP and cellular carriers also collect this information about you and with the fall of net neutrality, they will be selling it very soon.
+This attack is one kind to which you will be subjected if you connect to public wi-fi at a coffee shop or airport.
+But ISP and cellular carriers also collect this information about you, and with the fall of net neutrality, they will be selling it very soon.

 Any software installed on your PC can potentially see what you are up to and transmit that information to third parties.
-In fact, if you use Chrome as your browser (or many other popular browsers), Google does this exact thing when they transmit your browsing history to the cloud.
+In fact, if you use Chrome as your browser, Google does this exact thing when they transmit your browsing history to the cloud.
+Same with many other popular browsers.
 Once there, it is permanently stored to be used in any way they see fit, now or in the future.

 When your antivirus software scans the URLs you go to, they are also collecting that data and selling it to advertising companies.

 Your cellphone isn't safe either.
 A 2013 study showed that over 80% of the top iOS and Android apps were leaking personal data.
 And haven't you ever wondered why Google invested so much money in Android, just to practically give it away?
 It's because your data is so valuable, that they have spent billions building and maintaining a "walled garden" just so they can collect it.

 As we head into the "Internet of Things" (IoT) era, we should become increasingly alarmed about the potential for any of the numerous devices on our home networks to act as security back doors as well the possibility that they may even be overtly spying on us.